saucelabs/sauce-docs/docs/api-testing/importing-postman-collections.md

 ## Importing Postman Variables

-The process for importing global variables from Postman is the same process as [importing an environment](#importing-postman-environments), except from where the import is executed.

 1. Log in to Sauce Labs, then click **API TESTING** > **Get Started**.<br/>
   <img src={useBaseUrl('img/api-fortress/2021/09/landingPage.png')} alt="API Testing landing page" width="500" />